thedog/mscheduler/README.md

 # Mscheduler
-Mscheduler is a php based application to organize meetings with polling capability. (change locally to see)
+Mscheduler is a php based application to organize meetings with polling capability. (online edit for test)